5 Steps for Choosing Countertop for Investment Property

 - Multiply the length (6 feet) by the width (4 feet) and you get 24 feet.

-- Hence, you will need 24 feet of countertop material for a 4 by 6-foot kitchen island.
+- Therefore, you will need 24 feet of countertop material for a 4 by 6-foot kitchen island.

 - Property Value: Your price point should be influenced by the value of the property.
 You do not want to over-improve by spending more than the value the countertop will add to the existing property.
 Choosing a material that is $90 a square foot for a $1,000 a month rental is over-improving.
 You also do not want to under-improve.
 A laminate countertop in a million dollar home is an immediate turn-off for many buyers.
 However, a laminate countertop in a mid-range rental may be the way to go.